scrallex/score/docs/manifolds_attention_draft.md

 - **API exposure:** Do we surface the reliability head as a standalone endpoint so planning/execution agents can query admit probabilities directly?
 - **Auditability:** How do we version and store per-head attention maps so future audits can reconstruct decisions across FEVER, SciFact, HoVer, and internal packs?
 - **Immediate actions:**
-  1. Prototype multi-hop retrieval or expanded evidence memory ahead of the HoVer adaptation run to reduce attention entropy and lift admit mass.
+  1. Extend the HoVer multi-hop trial to mixed FEVER/HoVer curriculum so we can measure cross-pack head reuse without collapsing FEVER metrics.
   2. Apply SciFact temperature scaling inside the evaluation pipeline so calibrated thresholds govern the admit/repair path.
   3. Integrate `scripts/evaluate_reliability.py` into CI to regenerate calibration plots and histograms for FEVER, SciFact, HoVer, and whitepaper packs.